 - Having competed as an IWT Pro in the last 5 years.

-Riders are seeded according to their IWT Rolling Ranking which is calculated from the best 4 results from the previous 6 events, hence a whole year of data is always being used.
+Riders are seeded according to their IWT Rolling Ranking which is calculated from the best 4 results from the previous 1 year of events, hence a whole year of data is always being used.
 Additionally, the current seeded event will be weighted by a factor of 2, so that local riders may earn a stronger seed based on their performance from the previous year.
 If a PWA rider with a current or previous year top 10 ranking enters an IWT event then the Head Judge reserves the right to use discretion in the seeding process.